 When you hear “oral health,” you probably think of the basics: your gums, your jawbone, your tongue, and of course, your teeth.
 You may be surprised to learn that the health of your mouth is intricately connected to other parts of your body.

 Understanding the connection between your body and your oral health can be a valuable way to identify small problems before they become major issues.
-Once you understand the relationship between the two, you can even take steps to prevent a number of conditions and diseases by maintaining good oral health and hygiene.
-Keep reading to discover a few unique ways that your oral health can be connected to your overall health.
+Once you understand the relationship between the two, you can even take steps to prevent several conditions and diseases by maintaining good oral health and hygiene.
+Keep reading to discover a few unique ways to connect your oral health to your overall health.

 Endocarditis is an infection in the inner lining of your heart chambers and valves.
-You may feel out of breath, have pain when breathing, swollen feet, or a number of additional symptoms.
+You may feel out of breath, have pain when breathing, swollen feet, or some additional symptoms.
 There are many different ways to develop endocarditis, which occurs when bacteria or fungi enter into your bloodstream and attach to your heart.

 One primary point of entry is through your mouth, particularly since your mouth is home to millions of bacteria at any given moment.
 The goal of regular brushing and flossing is to eliminate the bad bacteria, which can ultimately decrease your chances of developing endocarditis.